 “Did you know that more than 80 percent of youngsters use a cell phone regularly, turning it into the most frequently used medium for cyberbullying, and no-one has doubts that this type of bullying is a serious issue today.”

 We believe that this introduction to an essay on cyberbullying is way more effective than something like, “Cyberbullying is bad, and we should stop it.”
 Which one would you choose to read?
 How to write a hook for an essay?
 Keep on reading this article to get the answers and learn how to write a killer opening line for your academic paper, story, or blog post.
-Head to EssayPro in case you feel you need help with your scholarly writings.
-Our gurus of writing help every student!
+Head to EssayPro — professional essay writing service, in case you feel you need help with your scholarly writings.
+Our gurus of writing help every student.

 - What Is a Hook Sentence?